MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ServicePrincipalAuthorization.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Test-ServicePrincipalAuthorization cmdlet to test
+Use the Test-ServicePrincipalAuthorization cmdlet to test role-based access control (RBAC) for Applications.
+For more information, see [Role Based Access Control for Applications in Exchange Online](https://learn.microsoft.com/Exchange/permissions-exo/application-rbac).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).